Tantun/StatEden/README.md

 ## Note:
 * The simulation produces outputs into a file one line for each simulation.
 Each line consisting of four integers, height, maximal left displacement (min_i l(i)), maximal right displacement (max_i r(i)) and the maximal width (max_i(r(i)-l(i))) of the tree (here i-th level of the tree consists of nodes {(j,i): l(i) <= j <= r(i)}.
-File results_20kx50k contains the output of 50 thousand simulations each with height capped at 20 thousand using uniform distribution.
-File results_50kx100k contains the output of 100 thousand simulations each with height capped at 50 thousand using exponential distribution.
+File results_20kx50k contains the output of 50 thousand simulations each with height capped at 20 thousand using exponential distribution.
+File results_50kx100k-uniform contains the output of 100 thousand simulations each with height capped at 50 thousand using uniform distribution.
 * In C files NUM denotes the number of simulations, MAX is the height cutoff, set DUB to be twice the value of NUM.
 * SFPP.c simulates the (more natural) model with the exponentially distributed edge weights, while SFPP_uniform.c simulates the model with the uniformly (0,1) distributed edge weights (faster).
 The code is virtually identical, but has been separated into two files in the view of the potential (academic) audience.
 For other distributions use the same code with the inverse cumulative distribution function.
-* Using gcc compile SFPP_uniform.c with the -lm option.
+* Using gcc compile SFPP.c with the -lm option.

 ## Dependencies:
-* Python 2.x; Numpy, Pylab (all for plotting)
+* Python 2.x; Pylab (all for plotting)

 ## Authors: